rugbyprof/4553-Spatial-DS/Assignments/P06/README.md

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/example_run.png" width="800">

 BTW: I used only methods that I provided in the api and the html examples.
 No spatial data structures as was the initial goal.
 I hope this simplifies the project some.

+## Deliverables

+- Create a folder called `P06` in your `assignments` folder on your repo.
+- Add your files that contain everything from P04,P05,P06.
+Don't let this scare you, as they are all really the same program.
+- Create a readme in `P06` with a small write up describing your module.
+- Please refer to the [Readmees](../../Resources/02-Readmees/README.md) folder for help on creating a worthwhile readme.
+- Be prepared to demonstrate your program last week in April.